OneGov/onegov-cloud/src/onegov.election_day/docs/testing.md

   - [ ] Can you subsribe/unsubscribe to SMS notifications?
 - [ ] Does the backend look OK?
   - [ ] Does the login and logout work?
+  - [ ] Does the passwort reset work?
   - [ ] Does the pagination work?
   - [ ] Can you create/edit/delete elections and votes?
   - [ ] Can you create/edit/delete data sources and mappings?